 The public and other stakeholders participated in an online survey with questions to further define the core values that were highlighted in the 2018 City of Travelers Rest Comprehensive Plan.
 Over 2200 responses were collected.
 Additional community input included a 3-day design charrette held in May with participation from stakeholder focus groups (composed of landowners, business owners, and key partners) and public open house drop-ins to share the results of the survey and recent market analysis studies while soliciting ideas for several key parcels in the downtown area.
 These results were combined with the quantitative data from the survey to inform the Downtown Master Plan which can be downloaded HERE.

 The Board of Zoning Appeals reviews land use issues, including proposed variations from the City’s zoning ordinance; special uses that require review to determine compatibility with adjacent properties and appeals of decisions made by the zoning administrator.
 The board is composed of 5 members appointed for a 3-year term.

-Member include: Chair Rebecca Cooper, Vice-Chair Mark Garrison, Larry Moore, Leslee Alexander and one vacant seat.
+Member include: Chair Rebecca Cooper, Vice-Chair Mark Garrison, Larry Moore, Leslee Alexander and Nathan Brown.

 Meetings & Agendas

 Meetings are held as needed and minutes are available upon request.

 On July 18th an ordinance approving rezoning the Pinestone parcels to PD-R Planned Development Residential Development was approved.
 To review the ordinance click HERE.

 With the growth of the “sharing economy” the City is seeing an increase in owners using popular websites like Airbnb and VRBO to offer their homes for short term rentals.